RedBeard0531/mongo_module_ninja/README.md

 automatically regenerate the build.ninja file whenever any of the SCons files change so you don't shouldn't need to manually rerun scons often.

-This requires ninja >= 1.7.
+This module requires ninja >= 1.7.
 You can download it from [here](https://github.com/ninja-build/ninja/releases) if if isn't in your distribution.
 Note that Fedora calls both the binary and the package `ninja-build`.
 Ubuntu calls the package `ninja-build` but leaves the binary named `ninja`.
 Ubuntu <= yakkety (16.10) uses an old version of ninja so you will need to download the binary if you aren't running that release.

+## Troubleshooting

+1. Email or slack me (Mathias) if you run in to any problems.
+1. If you get an error about `is_derived_node` you are using an old version of scons.
+Try using `python buildscripts/scons.py` rather than just `scons`.
+1. If you get an error about `Unknown variables specified:` try removing all of the `\`s from your command line.
+1. If scons is prompting for your password, try checking out this module with the `https://` url used above rather than a `git@github.com` url.
+1. If any of your debugging tools behave oddly, read the section about split DWARF info below and consider removing `-gsplit-dwarf` from your CCFLAGS.

 ## ccache support